-Your Guide to Mastering Vulnerability Remediation
+Your Guide to Mastering Vulnerability Assessment Tools

 The first part of this blog post series, The Three Stages of Enterprise Vulnerability Remediation, described the most serious challenges facing effective vulnerability remediation—complex infrastructures, distributed applications, and fragmented stacks.
 In order to pre-empt threats or contain their blast radius, today’s enterprises must have policies, processes, and tools in place to: analyze and assess vulnerabilities, apply the optimal combination of remediation methods to high-priority vulnerabilities, and automate and orchestrate vulnerability remediation workflows to the greatest extent possible.